CoenWarmer/cheerio/packages/ios-app/XCODE-BUILD-PHASE.md

 If you want to go back to manual generation:

-1. Open Xcode → CheerioApp target → Build Phases
+1. Open Xcode → CheeriooApp target → Build Phases
 2. Find "Generate Config from .env" script phase
 3. Click the `-` button to delete it
 4. Run `yarn generate-config` manually when needed